hyperspy/hyperspy/docs/users/eelslab_tutorials.rst

    .. code-block:: python

-    el.edges_db.edges_dict['element_symbol']
+    edges_dict['element_symbol']

-However the spectra are rather noisy.
 We will use principal components analysis (PCA) to improve the SNR.
 For that we type:

 .. code-block:: python